papr8ka/-lwjgl-basics-wiki/OpenGL-Finger-Swipe.md

 }
 ```

 We can play with the tolerance to get a more or less simplified path.
-Using 1225 for `sqTolerance` gives us the following:
+Using 35<sup>2</sup> seems to work well for our purposes.
+The red line shows the simplified result, the gray line shows the raw input:
 ![RadialDistance](http://i.imgur.com/2NfgN7m.png)